ccocchi/rabl-rails/README.md

 RABL (Ruby API Builder Language) is a ruby templating system for rendering resources in different format (JSON, XML, BSON, ...).
 You can find documentation [here](http://github.com/nesquena/rabl).

-RABL-rails only target Rails 3+ application because Rails 2 applications are becoming less and less present and will be obsolete with Rails 4.
-So let's look to the future !
+rabl-rails is **faster** and uses **less memory** than the standard rabl gem while letting you access the same features.
+There are some slight changes to do on your templates to get this gem to work but it should't take you more than 5 minutes.

-So now you ask why used `rabl-rails` if `rabl` already exists and supports Rails.
-Rabl-rails is **faster** and uses **less memory** than standard rabl gem while letting you access same features.
-Of course, there are some slight changes to do on your templates to get this gem to work but it should't take you more than 5 minutes.
+rabl-rails only target **Rails 3+ application**.

 ## Installation